by John Brown, HaveFunBiking.com

 -hand and foot warmers

-Another great accessory that helps keep your hands a feet warm is a chemical warmer.
+Another great accessory that helps keep your hands and feet warm is a chemical warmer.
 Readily available at most outdoor stores, these warmers react with the oxygen in the are to create heat.
 When using them, open them and leave them exposed to the air for a few minutes before shoving them in your glove for best results.

 I’ve talked in the past about starting a bit cold for winter riding.
 While this is good advice for the high freezing temperatures, your body will have serious issues creating enough warmth once the temps revolve near zero.
 Wear enough to be warm walking outside, and your ride will be pleasant.
 Also, store your clothes and gear in a warm place.
 Leaving your boots an gloves in a cold garage is a sure fire way to freeze yourself out.